Van der Graaf Generator: Musical style

-Due to the time-frame of the original band's career, Van der Graaf Generator have been frequently referred to as a progressive rock band.
+Van der Graaf Generator are a progressive rock band.
 Writing in Record Collector, Toby Manning said the music was "philosophical, even intellectual, complex .. at times, terrifying".
 While the music on The Aerosol Grey Machine (September 1969) has a more pastoral, hippie feel, with prominent use of Hammill's acoustic guitar, later work featured more complex instrumentation and arrangements.
 Hammill thinks the style of the band evolved due to the culture of music in the late 1960s, stating "the whole of music was laid out in front of you ... it was the blues in wonky time signatures."
 Both Hammill and Banton have stated that Jimi Hendrix was an influence on the band's sound, with Hammill remarking that "there'd been distortion before, but there hadn't been that real out-there attitude to sound in itself".
 The group's experimental style has also been compared to Krautrock bands such as Can.
 Because of their musical influences and line-up, the band tended to play darker musical themes than other progressive bands, with the possible exception of King Crimson.
 However, Hammill has stated that the group is still fun to work with, stating "as far as we're concerned, it's serious fun, but fun nonetheless."
 Promoting Do Not Disturb, he said "We love making a racket, and that has to do with chaos, which is pretty punk".

 Hammill's lyrics frequently covered themes of mortality, due to his love of science fiction writers such as Robert A. Heinlein and Philip K. Dick, along with his self-confessed warped and obsessive nature.
 His voice has been a distinctive component of the band throughout its career.
 It has been described as "a male Nico" and would later on be cited as an influence by Goth bands in the 1980s.